The Powerful Meaning Behind NikkieTutorial's New Manicure

 Earlier today, in her first tweet since thanking her fans, De Jager showed off a symbolic new manicure, which features gradient blue nail art on one hand and a gradient pink design on the other.
 She captioned her nail pic with blue and pink hearts.

-Fans were quick to point out that Jager's polish choices are also the colors of the Transgender Pride Flag (blue, pink, and white).
-According to Monica Helms, the transgender activist who created the flag, the blue stripes symbolize the traditional color for baby boys and the pink for baby girls.
-The internal white lines in the middle stand for "those who are intersex, transitioning or consider themselves having a neutral or undefined gender."
+Fans were quick to point out that Jager's polish choices are also the colours of the Transgender Pride Flag (blue, pink, and white).
+According to Monica Helms, the transgender activist who created the flag, the blue stripes symbolise the traditional colour for baby boys and the pink for baby girls.
+The white lines in the middle stand for "those who are intersex, transitioning or consider themselves having a neutral or undefined gender."

-Twitter users instantly flooded De Jager's photo with uplifting comments, praising her fresh paint job, but — most importantly — uplifting its meaning.
-"I just thought these were cute nails but it just clicked they’re the trans pride flag colors I’m crying," wrote one fan.
+Twitter users instantly flooded De Jager's mentions with uplifting comments, praising her fresh paint job, but — more importantly — uplifting its meaning.
+"I just thought these were cute nails but it just clicked they’re the trans pride flag colours I’m crying," wrote one fan.
 "Trans pride hell yeah!!!" wrote another.
 One tweet summed it up pretty perfectly, though: "New nails, new life, new year."
-We couldn't agree more.
+For NikkieTutorials, that's the most beautiful part about them.

 Advertisement